jotok/rboc/README.md

 The most recent year is used by default.

-You can "install" your API key (i.e., save it to a file in the gem's installation directory) by calling
+You can "install" your API key (i.e., save it to a file in your home directory) by calling

     Census.install_key! 'xxx'